• Loading results...

 • Stay home from work to avoid spreading the virus

-Antiviral medications are available with a prescription.
+• Call your doctor right away to see whether you should start antiviral treatment (this is available with a prescription).
 These medicines can make the illness milder, shorten the length of time you’re sick and may help guard against flu-related complications.
 But these medicines work best when they are started within 48 hours of noticing symptoms.

 Your health professional is in the best position to decide whether an antiviral is right for you and any other members of your household.